When you’re new to essential oils, it’s best to start small. Choose your must-have essential oils with help from an aromatherapist.

 If you decide to try some of MadeOn’s excellent skincare products after watching the video replay, you can use the code THRIVE5 at checkout to enjoy a discount on your order.

 To recap, the most important essential oils you need to get off to a strong start are:

 - Lavender (Lavandula angustifolia)

 - Lemon (Citrus limon)

 - Eucalyptus (Eucalyptus globulus, E. radiata, or E. smithii)

 - Tea Tree (Melaleuca alternifolia)

 With these five must-have oils, you’ll have a great collection that will meet the vast majority of your needs without buying too many oils at once.
 You’ll save money and be more confident, too!

-Strategy is much better than stabs in the dark.
-With plugged noses.
+A smart strategy is so much better than stabs in the dark.